The Kinloch Club Ranks #1 Golf Course in New Zealand - OFFICIAL !

-With arguably New Zealand's finest drainage, The Kinloch Club offers fantastic conditions to play year round.
-And with the quieter months almost upon us, there is a fantastic opportunity to experience this prestigious golf course at fantastic value.
-Contact us now on 07-377-8484, or email using the email form found throughout the website.
+As New Zealand's only Jack Nicklaus Signature Course, and with arguably some of the countries finest drainage, The Kinloch Club offers fantastic conditions to play year round.
+And we have some fantastic opportunities to experience this prestigious golf course at fantastic value.
+Contact us now on 07-377-8484, or contact us using the email form found throughout the website.
+We also have an active and growing Facebook community where we update regularly on goings on at the course, as well as updated special offers, so ensure you "Like" our Facebook page to keep in touch.

 Now ranked at No.76 by Golf Digest Magazine in the Top 100 golf courses in the World outside the US, The Kinloch Club has become a must visit golf experience for travelling golfers and local New Zealand golfers alike.